To send a new message from the Listbox Message Composer, click

 Your test message is identical to the message we will send to your subscribers except for 2 things:

-If you're happy with your test message, you can just go to Step 4, Schedule for Delivery!
+If you're happy with your test message, you can just go to Step 4, Send To List!

-The Listbox composer supports Firefox 3, Internet Explorer 8, Safari and Google Chrome.
+The Listbox composer supports the current versions of Firefox, Internet Explorer, Safari and Google Chrome.
 Using another browser may result in messages that will not display properly in all email programs.

 Cloning a draft or message is a great way to save yourself time when starting a message.